Hard Money Lenders Boston: Fast Funding Options

 Kelsey Morrison worked as an editor for HomeLight's Resource Centers.
 She has seven years of editorial experience in the real estate and lifestyle spaces.
 She previously worked as a commerce editor for World of Good Brands (eHow.com and Cuteness.com) and as an associate editor for Livabl.com.
 Kelsey holds a bachelor’s degree in Journalism from Concordia University in Montreal, Quebec, and lives in a small mountain town in Southern California.

 Are you thinking about funding your next real estate project in Boston with a hard money loan?
 Whether you’re planning to renovate a brick townhouse in Dorchester or purchase a rental property in Southie, hard money lenders in Boston offer the speed and flexibility you need.
-Hard money loans are a viable alternative to conventional loans and are especially convenient for those with tight project timelines, limited initial capital, or less-than-perfect credit.
+Hard money lenders in Boston provide a viable alternative to conventional loans, which are especially convenient for those with tight project timelines, limited initial capital, or less-than-perfect credit.

 What is a hard money lender?

-Hard money lenders determine the loan amount based on the after-repair value (ARV) — the estimated value of a property after all renovations and repairs are completed.
+To determine loan amounts, hard money lenders consider the after-repair value (ARV) or the estimated value of a property after all renovations and repairs are completed.
 They typically lend a percentage of the ARV to ensure a profitable investment and minimize risk.

 These loans come with higher interest rates, ranging from 8% to 15% or more, and additional costs like origination fees, closing costs, and points.
 If a borrower fails to repay the loan, the lender can take possession of the property to recover their investment.